Additional information on transgender

 - Genesis 1:27: "So God created man in his own image, in the image of God created he him; male and female created he them."
 This can be interpreted as teaching that God is both male and female, just as some transgender persons regard themselves as both male and female.
 Some ancient Jewish traditions believe that God created Adam as having been both male and female.

-- Galatians 3:28: "There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus."
-This can be interpreted as implying that gender may not be an important consideration for Christians.
+- Epistle to the Galatians 3:28: "There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus."
+This can be interpreted as implying that gender is not be an important consideration for Christians.

-Most accept the consensus among the large professional mental health associations that gender dysphoria, and homosexuality are normal and natural for a minority of persons.
+Most accept the consensus among the large professional mental health associations that Gender Incongruence, homosexuality, and bisexuality are normal and natural sexual variations for a minority of persons.
 They cannot be "cured" through therapy and/or prayer.
-Persons with gender dysphoria are not at all confused about their gender.
+Persons with Gender Incongruence are not at all confused about their gender.
 They are totally convinced of their gender identity, and recognize that they cannot change it.

-More details on the beliefs of conservative Protestants and the Roman Catholic Church are discussed in separate essays.
+More details on the beliefs of conservative Protestants and the Roman Catholic Church are discussed elsewhere in this web site.

 Rhiannon O'Donnabhain was registered as a male shortly after birth, enrolled in the Coast Guard during the Vietnam War, married, and fathered three children.
-O'Donnabhain divorced in 1992; four years later, she was diagnosed with gender identity disorder and started the standard hormonal therapy therapy.
+O'Donnabhain divorced in 1992; four years later, she was diagnosed with Gender Incongruence and started the conventional hormonal therapy therapy.
 She changed her name and presented herself as female at work and home.
-Finally, she had gender reassignment surgery in 2001.
+Finally, she had Gender Reassignment surgery (GRS) -- now called Gender Confirmation Surgery -- in 2001.

 According to Wikipedia: